mulesoft-services-engineering/cpu-utilisation-toolkit/README.md

 These functions are exposed in two ways, an API for realtime interactions, and two schedulers for polling operations.

 ## API
-The toolkit implements an API which allows consumers to retrieve a snapshot of CPU usage for a time period, to get the currently held CPU usage reports, to send this report via a configured publish method (email) or to delete the currently held reports.
+The toolkit implements an API which allows consumers to:
+- retrieve a snapshot of CPU usage for a time period
+- publish a snapshot of CPU usage to a configure loader or dashboarding tool e.g. Anypoint Monitoring
+- get the currently held CPU usage reports
+- send these reports via a configured publish method (email)
+- delete the currently held reports.

 The API specification included in the toolkit provides detailed request and response information.

 ## Poller - Metrics Loading
 This schedule is designed to be run on a frequent basis e.g. every 30-60 minutes.
-It captures a snapshot of the CPU usage for all applications in the previous configured time period.
+It captures a snapshot of the CPU usage for all applications in the configured time period.
 Once metrics have been collected, they are pushed to the configured loading strategy e.g. Anypoint Monitoring Custom Metrics.

 If enabled, they are also stored in an Object Store v2 instance in order to facilitate Periodic Reporting as described below.